abhishekjakhar/cracking-javascript/docs/closures.md

 myQuestion(); // What us closure?
 ```

-We usually write a code that return functions or passes them around in callbacks.
+We usually write code that return functions or passes them around in callbacks.
 Now, in the exampe given above, even though the ask function has finished executing, we still have access to question variable.

-## Explain output of code given below
+## Explain output

 ```jsx
 var teacher = "Kyle";